Senior Camping Pass for State Parks – Updated for 2026 for Every State

 North Dakota

-An Annual Pass to the state parks in North Dakota costs a mere $35.
-As if that wasn’t cheap enough, those who are eligible for senior state park passes and disabled individuals can get this same pass for only $28.
-That said, this pass doesn’t discount camping fees, which can range from $12 to $30.
+An Annual Pass to the state parks in North Dakota costs $35.
+Seniors and disabled people can get the same pass for $28.
+This pass doesn’t discount camping fees.

 Ohio

 State parks in Ohio don’t charge entrance fees.
-They do charge for camping though, so be prepared to pay $17 to $39 per night unless you qualify for the Golden Buckeye Pass.
-This senior pass gives the user up to 50% off camping fees in Ohio’s state parks.
+They do charge for camping, though, so be prepared to pay unless you qualify for the Golden Buckeye Pass.
+This senior pass gives users up to 50% off camping fees in Ohio’s state parks.

 Oklahoma